Please try our next iteration of the Michigan Flora Online here. Beginning on February 1, 2023, michiganflora.net will point to this new site.

 The new site offers several benefits over the existing website, including real coordinate mapping, giving a clearer view of the density of documentation as well as more precision about plant distributions and their link to landforms.
 We will also have the ability to update species pages more regularly, both in terms of new collections and as more existing Michigan specimens are georeferenced.
 In addition, we have a better photo display, and offer indented keys.

 Our common species, Corydalis aurea, plus also Capnoides sempervirens, share an interesting ecological situation with a few other plants, such as Chenopodium capitatum and Leucophysalis grandiflora.
 These are most typical of disturbed ground (especially sand and calcareous gravels) at previously forested sites about 1–3 years after disturbance (clearing, bulldozing, fire, pasturing, etc.).
-Unless the area continues to be disturbed, these species then die out.
+Unless the area continues to be disturbed, these species quickly retreat back into the soil seed bank.
 On rock outcrops, shores, and places where soil is disturbed by erosion or overthrown tree roots, there are more natural niches for these species than the easily noticed human-disturbed ground.

 1. Plants perennial from a conspicuous, round corm; flowers purple.

 1. Plants tap-rooted, biennial or winter-annual (or sometimes annual); flowers yellow.

 2. Mature flowers (10–) 11–14 mm long, including a spur ca. (2.5–) 3.5–4 mm long; seeds shiny but reticulate.

 2. Mature flowers 7–10 (–11) mm long, including a spur ca. 1–1.5 (–2) mm long; seeds very smooth and shiny.